Elvira Madigan (1967 film): Production

 A film based on the story of Elvira Madigan and Sixten Sparre was first released in Sweden in 1943.
-Director Bo Widerberg wanted to tell the story in modern terms.
+Director Bo Widerberg wanted to tell the story in modern terms, although it still strayed from the real story by adding a suicide pact between the Elvira and Sixten.
 "I was interested in the idea of the officer and the circus girl.
 I wanted to prove that their idea was insane, that you can't cut off relations with society and get along in the grass, alone," said Widerberg.

 Widerberg cast Pia Degermark after seeing her in a newspaper photo dancing with Sweden's crown prince.
 For the role of Sixten, Widerberg cast Thommy Berggren, a frequent collaborator on his films.

 The film was shot in an improvisational style, with the script consisting of only 25 pages.
 Widerberg directed Degermark and Berggren by going over each scene with them in detail and then shooting it without a rehearsal.
 Said Widerberg, "My method was to allow Pia and Thommy all the time they wanted for each scene.
 They could take long pauses before each line.
 Then I edited the pauses out of the film without losing the clear sense that each scene was played as a whole.
 I also wanted them to experience personally some of the things that were happening to the characters they were playing."

 The production crew was minimal and consisted of only eight people—Widerberg, the two principal actors, and five technicians.
 Many camera shots were handheld and shot with only natural light.
 An admirer of Pierre-Auguste Renoir, Widerberg incorporated visual homages to his paintings.